1. Start-up costs

 Keeping business transactions separate from personal transactions is critical to having good books and records for your business.
 If you have an LLC, entity taxed as an S-Corp or a C-Corp you want your business to own the accounts.

 Your bank will expect business to be conducted through a business account.
 You may also want to consider opening a business savings and a business credit card.
+You can have as many accounts as you like.
+To learn more about managing your business cash flow, join the low cost membership!

 5. Business Deductions